The Ministry Team at UUCA

 Email: jcrestwell@uuannapolis.org

-He is author of the books, Conversations: The Hidden Truth That Keeps The World From Being At Peace, published in 2001; The Charge of the Chalice published in 2007, which tells the story of his first UU congregation’s growth in racial diversity, and You Were Made for so Much More: Interfaith Lessons to Transform our World, in 2016.
-Rev. John is also a contributing author in several Skinner House publications.
+Rev. John was also an affiliated faculty professor at the UU seminary, Meadville Lombard Theological in Chicago; and an adjunct professor at Potomac College in Washington, DC, teaching Comparative Religion, African American History, and Public Speaking.
+He is author of the books, Conversations: The Hidden Truth That Keeps The World From Being At Peace, published in 2001; The Charge of the Chalice published in 2007, which tells the story of his first UU congregation’s growth in racial diversity; You Were Made for so Much More: Interfaith Lessons to Transform our World, in 2016; and in 2024 RUN: Lessons for On and Off the Track and Field of Life.
+Rev. John is also a contributing author in several books.

+Rev. Crestwell was the Sunday Morning Worship leader/speaker at the 2012 UUA General Assembly in Phoenix, Arizona where he delivered a sermon to over 4,000 people.
 Prior to ministry, John worked in marketing and advertising and was an entrepreneur.
-He received a BA in Mass Media Arts from Hampton University and a Masters in Theology from Wesley Theological Seminary in Washington, DC.
+He received a BA in Mass Media Arts from Hampton University and a master’s in theology from Wesley Theological Seminary in Washington, DC.

 Reverend Dr. Fred Muir